dromer/dattopan/README.md

 Recently I visited a friend that has a company creating handpans, a modern derivative of the steelpan.
 So for this project I got inspired to create a kind of digital equivalent using the Daisy and the touch sensor!

+The name came to be because I was initially playing with a patch based on the `dattorro` reverb algorithm.
+It runs very well on the Daisy Field, however when I added the MPR121 library things went south and I had to abandon the spaceous reverb effect.
+The name stuck around though.

 ## Build

 ### 1. Clone this repository and pull the libDaisy submodule